 2. Coat the rings and lapping bar with the polishing compound.

-4. Put back the top half of the rings back and tighten them.
+4. Put back the top half of the rings and tighten them.
 An important consideration here is not to tighten the rings too tightly or you may damage the rings.
 The lapping bar should offer very slight resistance only.

-5. Move the lapping bar forward and backward for about 30 times.
+5. Move the lapping bar forward and backward about 30 times.
 You can feel the motion easing smoother.
 Then tighten the holding screws at the top of the rings a little, and continue moving the bar.
-A 100% contact with the lapping bar is an impossibility.
-About 80% is achievable which is sufficient for flawless alignment of the scope.

 The Moment Of Truth